Best Languages for Voice Typing: Accuracy Rankings

 • ✓ Use context-aware features to improve homophones

-• ✓ Traditional vs Simplified setting affects accuracy by 1-2%
+• ✓ Traditional vs Simplified setting can affect recognition — pick the right one

 For Multilingual Users